blazium-engine/blazium-docs/getting_started/introduction/learning_new_features.rst

    You can then use a service like `streamable <https://streamable.com/>`_ or a cloud provider to upload and share your videos for free.

-6. If you're not using the stable version of Godot, please mention the version you're using.
+6. If you're not using the stable version of Blazium, please mention the version you're using.
 The answer can be different as available features and the interface evolve rapidly.